bsolomon1124/misc/azure/azure_notes.md

 Region pairs: The pairing of two Azure regions, which are at least 300 miles away but within the same geography, as a means of resiliency.

+- Regions are _always_ paired with at least one other region.

 ### Service-Level Agreements (SLAs)

 SLA: captures the specific terms that define the performance standards that apply to Azure.